secret-escapes-media/microsite-swiss-2019/_pages/verbier/index.md

 nav-order: 2
 content-pages: true
 intro: Verbier is the glamorous starlet of the Swiss ski scene.
 Perfect-powder pistes are just the start; the resort is your luxury pick for one five-star ski escape.
+travel: Verbier is just two hours from Geneva airport, so fly from London with SWISS to get the heart of the action.

 topics: